 - Demonstrate writing as a mode of inquiry.

-Outcome: Graduates will understand themselves in solidarity with and for others locally,
+Outcome: Graduates will understand themselves in solidarity with and for others locally, nationally, and globally.

 - Demonstrate awareness of the complex identities of themselves and others.